The following diagram illustrates the custom Veeam ONE deployment scenario.

 - To store data retrieved from connected servers, a local or remote Microsoft SQL Server instance is required as a supporting system.
 If you already have a Microsoft SQL Server instance that meets Veeam ONE system requirements, you can adopt it for Veeam ONE deployment.
-Otherwise, you can install a new Microsoft SQL Server instance during the product installation — Veeam ONE setup package includes Microsoft SQL Server 2012 and 2016 Express Editions.
+Otherwise, you can install a new Microsoft SQL Server instance during the product installation — Veeam ONE setup package includes Microsoft SQL Server 2017 Express Edition.

-The advanced installation relies on a client-server model for data collection and communication.
+The custom installation relies on a client-server model for data collection and communication.

-- Server component collects data from virtual environment and Veeam Backup & Replication servers and stores this data in the database.
+- Server component collects data from virtual environment, Veeam Backup & Replication and Veeam Backup for Microsoft 365 servers and stores this data in the database.

 - Veeam ONE Web Services enable access to Veeam ONE web server and handle rendering of reports.